marquenis/shinyappfinal/README.md

 Hello and welcome to my github repository which houses my mosquito body analysis shiny app.

-This assignment is a continuation of my previous shiny APP:
+This respository contains the final assignment for STAT545B.
+I chose Option C for this assignment, and it is a continuation of my previous shiny app.
+The new shiny app can be accessed through this link:
+_________

 ### Repository contents